odoo/documentation/content/applications/finance/accounting/reporting/silverfin.rst

 ------------

-You can create Odoo external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: Odoo Online, On-premise, and Odoo.sh) or :ref:`for multiple databases managed by a user
+You can create Odoo external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: Odoo Online, On-premise, and Odoo.sh) or :ref:`for all databases managed by a single user
 <silverfin/api-multipledb>` (hosting: Odoo Online).

 .. important::
    - These API keys are personal and provide full access to your user account.
 Store it securely.
-   - You can copy the API key only at its creation, and you cannot retrieve it later.
+   - You can copy the API key only at its creation.
+It is not possible to retrieve it later.
    - If you need it again, create a new API key (and delete the old one).

 .. seealso::